arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 Building upon this foundation, several enhancements can further improve the motor anomaly detection system:

+- **True Parallel Processing**: Implement double-buffering with synchronization flags to enable the M4 core to collect the next vibration window while the M7 core processes the current one, achieving continuous monitoring without gaps between inference cycles.
 - **Multi-Sensor Fusion**: Integrate additional sensors such as temperature, current or acoustic sensors to provide a more complete view of motor health and improve detection accuracy
 - **Wireless Communication**: Add wireless connectivity using LoRaWAN, Wi-Fi or other modules to enable remote monitoring and integration with existing plant systems.
 - **Advanced Analysis**: Implement data logging for trend analysis, industrial protocol integration for SCADA systems or multi-class fault classification to distinguish between different types of motor problems.